 The programs described below are part of your Windows operating system.
-You can find additional information on these programs in the Windows Help file.
+You will additional information on these programs in the Windows Help file.

-Please also read the notes on page 3.
+Please also read the notes on page 4.

 Data Security

 Back up data regularly on external media such as a CD-R or CD-RW.
 Windows offers Backup Status and Configuration.